OSE Immunotherapeutics’ immuno-oncology pipeline is comprised of four programs, three of which are currently in clinical status.

 The most advanced program is its Phase 3 trial with TEDOPI®, a patented combination of 10 neo-epitopes.
 Tedopi® is being evaluated in non-small cell lung cancer (NSCLC) after checkpoint inhibitor failure.

-A Phase 2 is also planned (early 2019) in pancreatic cancer in collaboration with the GERCOR, a leading clinical research association that includes 300 cancer centers in France.
+A Phase 2 is ongoing in pancreatic cancer in collaboration with the GERCOR, a leading clinical research association that includes 300 cancer centers in France.

 Additionally, OSE Immunotherapeutics, in collaboration with the Memorial Sloan Kettering Cancer Center (MSKCC) in New York, is investigating the potential for OSE- 703, a cytotoxic monoclonal antibody against the alpha chain of Interleukin-7 Receptor (IL7R), in a number of solid tumor types with non-small cell lung cancer (NSCLC) as the primary cancer model.